nervosnetwork/ckb-vm/README.md

 ## About CKB VM

 CKB VM is a pure software implementation of the [RISC-V](https://riscv.org/) instruction set used as scripting VM in CKB.
-Right now it implements full IMC instructions for both 32-bit and 64-bit register size support.
+Right now it implements full IMCB instructions for both 32-bit and 64-bit register size support.
 In the future we might also implement V extensions to enable better crypto implementations.

 ## License